arumadri/master_thesis_ua/README.md

 ### /src folder
 + `aging_check.R`, a walkthrough to assess the implementation of the aging process in the model.
-+ `check_health.R`, a walkthrough to assess the implementation of the epidemiological process of the model.
++ `check_health_vac.R`, a walkthrough to assess the implementation of the epidemiological and vaccination process of the model.
 + `figure_3.R`, plotting function for figure 3 in the main outputs.
 + `generate_initial_states.R`, a walkthrough of generating the initial states.
 + `incidence_comparison.R`, plotting function for figure 1 in the main outputs.